LesFerch/LaunchIE/README.md

 6. If you skipped step 3, then, in the SmartScreen window, click More info and then Run anyway.
 7. Make a shortcut to **LaunchIE.exe** and edit the command line to open Internet Explorer to the website of your choice.

 **Note**: Some antivirus software may falsely detect the download as a virus.
-This can happen anytime you download a new executable and may require extra steps to whitelist the file.
+This can happen any time you download a new executable and may require extra steps to whitelist the file.

 ## Summary